-Sentence starters for Roundtable Discussion (Example from Lesson 2.3)

-You may wish to provide students with sentence starters to help them form questions and responses during the Roundtable Discussion.
-Sentence starters help students get started expressing their ideas, yet leaves the cognitive work for them to do as they complete the sentence sentences.
-Some helpful sentence sentences for responding include:
+Sentence starters for Roundtable Discussion (Example from Lesson 2.3) You may wish to provide students with sentence starters to help them form questions and responses during the Roundtable Discussion.
+Sentence starters help students get started expressing their ideas, yet leave the cognitive work for them to do as they complete the sentence sentences.
+Some helpful sentences for completing include:

-- I think this solution makes sense because - I do not think this solution makes sense be - If people have to stop using some devices - If the town installs more LED lights it will be - I think the solution that best meets the crit
+- I think this solution makes sense because - I do not think this solution makes sense because - If people stop using some devices, those people will . - If the town installs more LED lights the town will be . - I think the solution that best meets the criteria is